 Start drafting your abstract now using MS Word, so that as you are registering, you can easily copy & paste then upload your abstract text into the appropriate box on the registration form.

-Abstracts which do not comply with the rules outlined below may be rejected.
+Abstracts that do not comply with the rules outlined below may be rejected.
 You may refer to the Sample Abstract at the bottom of this page as a good example.